Isuzu D-MAX 2021+ Lock up Kit Install Video Guide

 Pry tools for trims can help, although not necessary.

-An additional mounting plate has been included to make installation easier!
+An additional mounting plate has been included (Since Nov 24) to make installation easier!
 The heat sink bolts onto the plate and the plate is fitted onto the back of the TCM screws.

-1. Remove glove box, this is done by opening then pulling the bottom away, then removing the glove box on an angle out of the cavity.
+1. Remove the glove box, this is done by opening it then pulling the bottom up and back, then you remove the glove box on an angle out of the cavity.

 2. Remove the KEY from the car, do not have it inside the car (Especially if its push button start)

-3. Remove the KEY airbag receiver insert plastic surround near the glove box – (approx size of 1/3 of A4 paper) and let it dangle (its on the left of the glovebox) It’s just in the way, it’s used for airbags with front kid seats.
+3. Remove the airbag receiver insert plastic surround near the glove box – (approx size of 1/3 of A4 paper) and let it dangle (its on the left of the glovebox) It’s just in the way, it’s used for airbags with front kid seats.
+You can unplug 2 the 2 pin connector if you wish (Don’t forget to re-connect it after!)

-4. Now you can see the TCM with 3 cables, un clip the bottom cable loom from TCM and insert the supplied LOOM connections into the TCM bottom connector and TCM loom for the same connector.
+4. Now you can see the TCM with 3 cable looms (Pink yellow green), un clip the bottom cable loom from TCM and insert the supplied LOOM connections into the TCM bottom connector and TCM loom for the same connector.

 6. Ensure everything clicks in and there is no LOOSE WIRES or connectors!
 (Photo below to show you orientation) In addition to checking for loose wires and connectors, it is important to double-check the orientation of all components before finalizing the installation.
 This will help ensure that everything clicks in properly and functions as intended.

-7. Run the loom to the right side of glove box area behind the plastic supports of glove box.
+7. Run the long switch loom to the right side of glove box area behind the plastic supports of glove box.

-8. Plug the Boostec box into its 24 pin Minifit connector, it can be mounted onto the provided plate, to do this, assemble the heat sink onto the plate, the control box onto the plate,
+8. Plug the Boostec box into its 24 pin Minifit connector – Ensure the tab clicks down!, it can be mounted onto the provided plate, to do this, assemble the heat sink onto the plate, the control box onto the plate,

-undo the 2 TCM screws and push the plate as assembled into the cavity.
+undo the 2 TCM screws (on the cars silver box) and push the plate as assembled into the cavity.
 Then you can do up the 2 screws for the TCM and everything fits in perfectly.

 9. Previous versions needed the heat sink to be mounted in this location (Now redundant, only for reference on older kits):

-Please note: On manually operated aircon’s, the mounting bracket will not fit.
-You will need to make do with cable ties.
+On manually operated aircon models from 2021-2025, the supplied mounting bracket will not fit next to the TCU.
+You will need to make do with cable ties and limited use of the mounting plate.

 The same applies for 4JJ1 installations, you will need to get crafty with cable ties.
 Please ensure you do not place the control box near the hot pipes or heat vent for the cabin.